We specialize in good, basic patterns for knitting.

 An easy mosaic throw pillow pattern that is perfect for beginners learning the mosaic knitting technique.
-If you can make stripes, you can make this pillow.
+If you can knit and purl, you can make this pillow.

 Choose a self-striping yarn to add to the number of colors without adding any effort.

 This throw pillow is based (with permission) on the Aubergine Dreams Neck Warmer by Laura Dianiska.

 With my modifications, the pattern is suitable for practicing many important beginner skills.

 The pattern of elongated stitches rising vertically up the work is caused slipped stitches.

 A good beginner pattern for those just learning how to slip stitches.

 A super-soft washcloth with an optional crocheted embellishment or monogram.